 Learn More About Investing

 - Not everyone is cut out for short-term trading strategies, and evidence suggests most people are better off determining an ideal asset allocation and then engaging in passive investing strategies.
+That’s because long-term investing is much safer, as it features ordinary, but consistent returns.

 Photo credit: ©iStock.com/Tanased Hemathulin, ©iStock.com/g-stockstudio, ©iStock.com/peshkov